yingdanlu/yingdanlu/_pages/research.md

 ## Publications

+<b>Lu, Y.</b>, & Pan J. (2021). <b>The Pervasive Presence of Chinese Government Content on Douyin Trending Videos</b>. <i>Computational Communication Research</i>.
+Forthcoming. ([Preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3794898))
+* <b>Abstract</b>: As audiences have moved to digital media, so too have authoritarian regimes.
+While previous research has focused on how authoritarian regimes employ strategies such as the use of fabricated accounts and content to boost their reach, this paper reveals two different tactics the Chinese regime uses on Douyin, the Chinese version of the video-sharing platform TikTok, to compete for audience attention.
+We use a multi-modal approach that combines analysis of video, text, and meta-data to examine a novel dataset of Douyin videos.
+We find that a large share of trending videos are produced by accounts affiliated with the Chinese regime.
+These videos contain visual characteristics designed to maximize attention such as high levels of brightness and entropy and very short duration, and are more visually similar to content produced by celebrities and ordinary users than to content from non-official media accounts.
+We also find that the majority of videos produced by regime-affiliated accounts do not fit traditional definitions of propaganda but rather contain stories and topics unrelated to any aspect of the government, the Chinese Communist Party, policies, or politics.

 <b>Lu, Y.</b>, Pan J., & Xu Y. (2021). <b>Public Sentiment on Chinese Social Media during the Emergence of COVID-19</b>. <i>Journal of Quantitative Description: Digital Media.</i> 1, 2021, 1-47. ([DOI](https://doi.org/10.51685/jqd.2021.013), [Replication](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZIIQUG))
 * <b>Abstract</b>: When COVID-19 first emerged in China, there was speculation that the outbreak would trigger public anger and weaken the Chinese regime.
 By analyzing millions of social media posts from Sina Weibo made between December 2019 and February 2020, we describe the contours of public, online discussions pertaining to COVID-19 in China.
 We find that discussions of COVID-19 became widespread on January 20, 2020, consisting primarily of personal reflections, opinions, updates, and appeals.
 We find that the largest bursts of discussion, which contain simultaneous spikes of criticism and support targeting the Chinese government, coincide with the January 23 lockdown of Wuhan and the February 7 death of Dr. Li Wenliang.
 Criticisms are directed at the government for perceived lack of action, incompetence, and wrongdoing—in particular, censoring information relevant to public welfare.
 Support is directed at the government for aggressive action and positive outcomes.
 As the crisis unfolds, the same events are interpreted differently by different people, with those who criticize focusing on the government’s shortcomings and those who praise focusing on the government’s actions.